A new filesystem for Clouds using Device Mapping

 Dolphin IX PCI Express Adapter

-The Dolphin Express IX is based in a Generation 2 PCI Express non-transparent bridge, and provides 40 Gbits/s performance over a standard PCIe external cable, with application end-to-end latencies as low as 0.74 microseconds.
+The Dolphin Express cards are based on a PCI Express non-transparent bridge, with application end-to-end latencies as low as 0.74 microseconds.
 Data transfers can be done either with Direct Memory Access or Programmed IO (PIO).
 There are several APIs for using these cards.
 One API is Dolphin Smart IO, which based on the Device Lending idea.
 Device Lending exploits the direct PCIe connection between computers and makes it possible to let hardware that is located physically in one computer appear to another computer as locally attached.

 This opens up entirely new possibilities for remote operations.